This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 C:\test

-Then all of the following paths will be excluded:
+Then all of these paths are excluded:

 C:\Program Files